rossetti/KSLBook/docs/02-Chapter2.md

 Now a common question in simulation can be answered.
 That is, “If the simulation is using random numbers, why to I get the same results each time I run my program?”
 The corollary to this question is, “If I want to get different random results each time I run my program, how do I do it?”
 The answer to the first question is that the underlying random number generator is starting with the same seed each time you run your program.
 Thus, your program will use the same pseudo random numbers today as it did yesterday and the day before, etc. The answer to the corollary question is that you must tell the random number generator to use a different seed (or alternatively a different stream) if you want different invocations of the program to produce different results.
 The latter is not necessarily a desirable goal.
 For example, when developing your simulation programs, it is desirable to have repeatable results so that you can know that your program is working correctly.

 5. **How come my simulation results are unexpectedly different?**
 Sometimes by changing the order of method calls you change the sequence of random numbers that are assigned to various things that happen in the model (e.g. attribute, generated service times, paths taken, etc.).
 Please see the item (4) "How come my results are always the same?".
 Now, the result can sometimes be radically different if different random numbers are used for different purposes.
-By using streams, you reduce this possibility and increase the likelihood that two models that have different configurations will have differences due to the change and not due to the random numbers used.
+By using specific streams assigned to specific random processes, you reduce this possibility and increase the likelihood that two models that have different configurations will have differences due to the change and not due to the random numbers used.

 ## Random Variate Generation {#rvg}